Thraka/thraka.github.io/source/_posts/2016-08-12-easier-startup.md

             // Hook the start event so we can add consoles to the system.
             SadConsole.Engine.EngineStart += Engine_EngineStart;

-            // Hook the update event that happens each frame so we can trap keys and respond.
+            // Hook the update event that happens each frame so we can do logic.
             SadConsole.Engine.EngineUpdated += Engine_EngineUpdated;

             // Start the game.